-In this tutorial, we will show you how to install and configuration Python 3 on CentOS 7 server.
+In this tutorial, we will show you how to install and configure Python 3 on CentOS 7.
 As of the latest CentOS 7, the default Python version still remains python 2.7, and python3 is not available in base repositories.
 If you need to use python3 as part of Python application dependency, there are several ways to install python3 on CentOS.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation of Python on a CentOS 7 server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
+I will show you the step-by-step installation of Python on a CentOS 7 server.

 Install Python 3 on CentOS 7